 The Snow Queen

-The next day, the reindeer and Gerda rode as fast as they could.
+The next day, Gerda and the reindeer rode as fast as they could.
 They flew like the wind for three days.
 On the third day, they saw blue lights from afar.
-When they got closer, they saw it was a large, dark palace.
+When they got closer, they saw that it was a large, dark palace.
 But they did not go inside.
 Instead, they looked for a cabin nearby with a red door.
 Very cold they were by then, and hungry too.
-And glad when they found the cabin, knocked on the red door, and a Lapland woman opened it and let them warm themselves by her fire.
+And glad when they found the cabin.
+They knocked on the door and a Lapland woman ushered them inside and let them warm themselves by the fire.

 Gerda told her that they had come looking her dear friend Kai.
 And that Kai was last seen with the Snow Queen.
 Gerda handed the fish to the Lapland woman.